A Day in the Kitchen

 Instructions

-• Pat pork butt roast dry with paper towels.
+• Pat pork roast dry with paper towels.
 Cut roast into two chunks.

 • If using apple slices, place them at the bottom of the roasting pan.
 Set the pork roast chunks on top.

 • Carefully remove pan from the oven so as not to spill the juices.
-Shred meat using two forks.
+Transfer the meat to a dish and pull the meat apart into shreds using two forks.

 • If using apple slices, place them on the bottom of the slow cooker pot; set pork roast chunks on top.